Made Andhika: Bali United Career

 He made his debut in Liga 1 on 16 April 2017 against Madura United.
 On 25 October 2018, Andhika scored his first goal for Bali United against Borneo in the 74th minute at the Kapten I Wayan Dipta Stadium, Gianyar Regency, Bali.
-On 2 December 2019, Bali United won the championship for the first time in their history, becoming the seventh club to win the Liga 1 after second placed Borneo draw to PSM, followed by a win in Semen Padang, giving Bali United a 17-point lead with only four games left.
+On 2 December 2019, Bali United won the championship for the first time in their history, becoming the seventh club to win the Liga 1 after second placed Borneo drew against PSM, followed by a win in Semen Padang, giving Bali United a 17-point lead with only four games left.